 When is Puerto Vallarta gay pride held?

-Vallarta Gay Pride is normally the week before US Memorial day in May.
-Check our puerto vallarta gay pride events calendar section to confirm the exact date and events for each year.
+Vallarta Gay Pride is normally the week before US Memorial day in May and is one of the most remarkable Puerto Vallarta gay scene event, businesses tourists and locals alike gather to celebrate in the bars and streets of town.
+Check our Puerto Vallarta gay pride events calendar section to confirm the exact date and events for each year.

 Can I have a same sex marriage in Mexico?